rmc3408/Java/README.md

 ## Week 03

+- Array
+To pass an array argument to a method, specify the name of the array without any brackets.

+Since every array object “knows” its own length, we need not pass the array length as an additional argument.
+
+To receive an array, the method’s parameter list must specify an array parameter.
+
+When an argument to a method is an entire array or an individual array element of a reference type, the called method receives a copy of the reference.
+
+When an argument to a method is an individual array element of a primitive type, the called method receives a copy of the element’s value.

 ** Method call stack.
 Is the order methods are pile in memory. mehtod how program return to caller.
 (PILE of DISHES)